Introduction

 Comparison with Existing Datasets

 Prior to CoQA, the dominant question answering benchmark was SQuAD (Stanford Question Answering Dataset).
-While SQuAD established foundations for reading comprehension, it had limitations:
+SQuAD established foundations for reading comprehension and presented specific constraints:

 • SQuAD 1.0: 100,000+ questions requiring exact text extraction from Wikipedia passages